 - You’re pregnant with twins or higher multiples.
 This may be from the higher levels of hCG, estrogen or other hormones in your system.

 - You had nausea and vomiting in a previous pregnancy.

 - You have a history of nausea or vomiting as a side effect of taking birth control pills (This is probably related to your body’s response to estrogen.)

 - You have a history of motion sickness.

 - If your mother or sisters had severe morning sickness, there’s a higher chance you will, too (genetic predisposition).

 - You have a history of migraine headaches.

 - You’re carrying a girl.
 Several studies have found that about 55% of women with severe nausea and vomiting in the first trimester give birth to a girl.

 Having a hard time with morning sickness?
 Please come see us.

-If you’re experiencing persistent morning sickness and want some relief, please make an appointment with Westchester Health to see one of our OB/GYNs.
+If you’re experiencing persistent morning sickness and want some relief, please call (914) 232-1919 to make an appointment with one of our Westchester Health OB/GYNs.
 The sooner we can evaluate and start treating your symptoms, the sooner we can help you feel better and enjoy your pregnancy.
 Whenever, wherever you need us, we’re here for you.